Code-Institute-Submissions/Mile-Stone-Project1-PianoClub-live-concerts-project/README.md

     a.
 The syntax of the button in the header was incorrect.
 Anchor tag could not be placed inside the button.
 After i resctructured the button  as <a href=”sign-up” class=”btn btn-danger” role=”button”> the error was resolved.

     b.
 After that, some warnings appeared but no errors.

+## Issues not resolved yet

+1. On small and medium screen sizes navbar does not collapse when clicked on a link, so it remains open.
+2. The form validation does not work correctly on small and medium devices.

 # Deployment
 ## GitHub Pages